yosrym93/regex-to-nfa/README.md

 $ python3 ./regex_nfa.py 'A(B|A)*'
 ```

+> Note: you must pass expressions in single quotes like 'A*' otherwise
+> the shell will expand the * sign

 # Compilers Assignment 1 - Thompson's Algorithm
 - Mahmoud Othman - BN 2 - SEC 19
 - Yosry Mohammad - BN 2 - SEC 33